EECS150/asic-labs-fa22/project/final.md

 Include a section in the report where you explain how you divided up the work between your partners.

-Please be specific about how each member had major contribution on different parts of the project.
+Please be specific about how each member had which contribution on different parts of the project.

-If you worked with a partner you do not need separate reports.
-If you are having issues with your partner please contact the GSI privately as soon as possible.
+You do not need to have separate reports between partners.
+If you have had issues with collaboration, please contact the GSI privately as soon as possible.

 <b>***The project report is due at 11:59 pm on Monday, Dec.
 12. </b>